paulosjd/snippets-exercises/sockets_and_gevent.md

 Like any other segment of code, Greenlets can fail in various ways.
 A greenlet may fail to throw an exception, fail to halt or consume too many system resources.
 The internal state of a greenlet is generally a time-dependent parameter.
 There are a number of flags on greenlets which let you monitor the state of the thread, e.g. `started`, `ready()`, `successful()` etc

+*Monkey patching*

+If you see: `from gevent import monkey` and `monkey.patch_all()`, this goes through and monkeypatches Python's stdlib, "green"-ing the libraries as it goes.

 **Python sockets**

 Python’s standard socket module can easily be used to create a socket for IPC (Inter-Process Communication).